 5. Fitbit Versa 2

-The Versa 2 has received almost universal acclaim for its durability, accuracy and its compatibility with Alexa.
-It tracks a wide array of health and performance metrics and displays everything clearly in real time.
-The battery isn’t the longest lasting you’ll find.
-But that’s more a byproduct of all the functions it provides rather than a condemnation of the battery itself.
+The Versa 2 has received almost universal acclaim for its durability, accuracy, and its compatibility with Alexa.
+It tracks a wide array of health and performance metrics and displays everything clearly in real-time.
+The battery isn’t the longest-lasting you’ll find.
+But that’s as much a function of its workload as anything else.

 Flaws: They may hit you with the premium services hard sell.
 Also, Versa 2 and the iPhone aren’t on speaking terms.

 Not everyone is comfortable with wearing a fitness tracker on their arm.
 For those that want an alternative, there’s the Moov HR Sweat.
 It looks like your standard sweatband, but while you’re playing tennis or swimming, it’s keeping track of your vitals.
 Including pool laps.
 And doing so in a discrete, comfortable fashion.